Imburse-Payments/imburse-payments.github.io/pages/tutorials/get-payout-options.md

 # Get Payout Options
 The payout options are what you may need to present to your customer as part of the payout process you are developing.

-For this tutorial we will be using the REST API's.

-For more information on the getting payout options, see the [Payout Options in Core Concepts](/pages/guides/core-concepts/#payout-options).
+For more information on the getting payout options, see the [Payout Options in Getting Started](/pages/getting-started/payment-options).

 # Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

-- A valid `Management Bearer Token` derived from a `Tenant API Key`.
-If you don't have one, see the tutorial [Aquiring a Management Bearer Token](#aquire-management-bearer-token).
+- A valid `Payout Bearer Token`

 # How are Payout Options determined?
 The payout options are determined by the following steps.